tbarron/dtm/README.md

 ### dt.next_day(count=1) (Increment by day)

-Return a dt object containing a time reference 24 hours later than the value in the object on which the method is called.
+Return a dt object containing a timeref 24 hours later than the value in the object on which the method is called.

 ### dt.previous_day(count=1) (Decrement by day)

-Return a dt object containing a time reference 24 hours earlier than the value in the object on which the method is called.
+Return a dt object containing a timeref 24 hours earlier than the value in the object on which the method is called.

 ### dt.next_weekday(trgs=None) (Find the subsequent occurence of a target after today)